Search for CP Violations in the Production and Decay of the Hyperon-Antihyperon Pairs: Introduction

 \section{Introduction}

-If matter and antimatter were created in equal amounts during the Big Bang~\cite{PhysRev.70.572.2,PhysRev.71.273,Julie2023BigBT}, the dominance of the observed universe by ordinary matter, with antimatter being extremely rare, remains a profound puzzle.
+If matter and antimatter were created in equal amounts during the big bang~\cite{PhysRev.70.572.2,PhysRev.71.273,Julie2023BigBT}, the dominance of the observed Universe by ordinary matter, with antimatter being extremely rare, remains a profound puzzle.
 In 1967, A.D.
-Sakharov~\cite{Sakharov:1967dj} proposed three essential conditions for generating an asymmetry between matter and antimatter, one of which is the charge conjugation (C) violation and the combined violation of C and parity (P) symmetries, known as CP violation.
-CP violation was first observed in neutral \(K\) mesons decay~\cite{PhysRevLett.13.138}, and later in \(B\)~\cite{PhysRevLett.87.091801,PhysRevLett.87.091802} and \(D\)~\cite{PhysRevLett.122.211803} mesons.
+Sakharov~\cite{Sakharov:1967dj} proposed three essential conditions for generating an asymmetry between matter and antimatter, one of which is the charge conjugation ($C$) violation and the combined violation of $C$ and parity ($P$) symmetries, known as $CP$ violation. $CP$ violation was first observed in neutral $K$ mesons decay~\cite{PhysRevLett.13.138}, and later in $B$~\cite{PhysRevLett.87.091801,PhysRevLett.87.091802} and $D$~\cite{PhysRevLett.122.211803} mesons.

-Within the Standard Model, CP violation is governed by two main parameters: the complex phase in the Cabibbo-Kobayashi-Maskawa (CKM) matrix \cite{PhysRevLett.10.531,10.1143/PTP.49.652}, which influences weak interactions, and the Quantum Chromodynamics (QCD) angle \(\bar{\theta}\)~\cite{PhysRevLett.37.172}, which relates to CP violation in strong interactions.
-The experimental upper bound on the neutron electric dipole moment (EDM) constrains the strong CP-violating parameter \(\bar{\theta}\) to be less than \(10^{-10}\)~\cite{PhysRevLett.37.172,PhysRevD.19.2227,PhysRevD.95.013002}.
-This indicates that the strong CP violation is dynamically suppressed within the Standard Model, a phenomenon known as the strong CP problem \cite{PhysRevD.11.3583,Peccei2008,RevModPhys.82.557}.
-While experimental research on CP violation has aligned with the predictions of the Standard Model, the observed degree of CP violation is insufficient to fully account for the matter-antimatter asymmetry in the universe.
+Within the Standard Model, $CP$ violation is governed by two main parameters: the complex phase in the Cabibbo-Kobayashi-Maskawa (CKM) matrix \cite{PhysRevLett.10.531,10.1143/PTP.49.652}, which influences weak interactions, and the quantum chromodynamics (QCD) angle $\bar{\theta}$~\cite{PhysRevLett.37.172}, which relates to $CP$ violation in strong interactions.
+The experimental upper bound on the neutron electric dipole moment (EDM) constrains the strong $CP$-violating parameter $\bar{\theta}$ to be less than $10^{-10}$~\cite{PhysRevLett.37.172,PhysRevD.19.2227,PhysRevD.95.013002}.
+This indicates that the strong $CP$ violation is dynamically suppressed within the Standard Model, a phenomenon known as the strong $CP$ problem \cite{PhysRevD.11.3583,Peccei2008,RevModPhys.82.557}.
+While experimental research on $CP$ violation has aligned with the predictions of the Standard Model, the observed degree of $CP$ violation is insufficient to fully account for the matter-antimatter asymmetry in the Universe.

-The search for new physics through CP violation in hyperon production processes has become a promising research direction.
-In hyperon production, the primary source of CP violation is the EDM.
-In a magnetic field $\vec{B}$ and electric field $\vec{E}$, a particle’s Hamiltonian can be represented as~\cite{PhysRev.78.807,LANDAU1957127,Bernreuther1991TheED}:
+The search for new physics through $CP$ violation in hyperon production processes has become a promising research direction.
+In hyperon production, the primary source of $CP$ violation is the EDM.
+In a magnetic field $\vec{B}$ and electric field $\vec{E}$, a particle’s Hamiltonian can be represented as~\cite{PhysRev.78.807,LANDAU1957127,Bernreuther1991TheED}